mapninja/Scouts_PDFMAP_Android/README.md

 ###Install the Avenza PDF-Maps App

-1. First, go to Google Play or follow [This Link](https://play.google.com/store/apps/details?id=com.Avenza&hl=en), PDF Maps by Avenza.
+1. First, go to Google Play or follow [This Link](https://play.google.com/store/apps/details?id=com.Avenza&hl=en), to install PDF Maps by Avenza.

+2. Once installed, open the PDF Maps Application and press the

 ###Download the Map